D09r/assay-url-inspection-tools/index.md

 # URL Inspector
-The URL Inspector extension does an intensive analysis of any URL and provides information such as domain reputation, whois, geo-IP location, HTTP header, page links, page source, page archive, ads, and phishing & malware indications.
-Also, the URL Inspector extension supports proxy & user-agent switcher which helps to do geo-testing, and mobile device-testing of any websites.
+The URL Inspector extension does an intensive URL analysis and provides information such as domain reputation, whois, geo-IP location, HTTP headers, page links, page source, page archive, ads, and phishing & malware indications.
+Primarily, this extension supports proxy & user-agent switcher which helps to do geo-testing and mobile device-testing of any websites.
+Overall, this extension is made for developers, testers, or Ad Ops teams to do a geo-testing, mobile device-testing, and live web request & response monitors of any websites or Ads (creatives).

 Mozilla Firefox: [https://addons.mozilla.org/firefox/addon/url-inspector-extension](https://addons.mozilla.org/firefox/addon/url-inspector-extension)<br/>
 Google Chrome: [https://chrome.google.com/webstore/detail/ibbejlanbkoaepocgcebajilofpnappm](https://chrome.google.com/webstore/detail/ibbejlanbkoaepocgcebajilofpnappm)<br/>